certeu/morio/docs/docs/guides/contributors/docs/readme.md

 NPM run scripts, or __run scripts__ for short, refer to scripts defined in the __scripts__ section of a NodeJS __package.json__ file.
-These scripts are typically ysed for all sorts of housekeeping an automation.
+These scripts are typically used for all sorts of housekeeping an automation.

 For more info, refer to [the NPM docs on scripts](https://docs.npmjs.com/cli/v10/using-npm/scripts).